”

 Iron is essential for producing red blood cells, which transport oxygen throughout the body.
 During pregnancy, blood volume increases significantly, requiring more RBCs to support both maternal and fetal needs.
 Adequate iron intake ensures efficient oxygen delivery, promoting overall health and preventing fatigue or weakness in expectant mothers.

-2. Prevention of Anemia
+2. Prevention of Anaemia

 Iron deficiency during pregnancy can lead to anaemia, causing dizziness, fatigue, and shortness of breath.
-Severe anaemia increases the risk of preterm birth and low birth weight.
+Severe anaemia increases the risk of preterm birth and low birth weight [2].
 Maintaining proper iron levels helps sustain energy, strengthens immunity, and reduces complications, ensuring a healthier pregnancy for both the mother and developing baby.

 3. Fetal Development